Burying beetle: Reproduction

 The prospective parents begin to dig a hole below the carcass.
 While doing so, and after removing all hair from the carcass, the beetles cover the animal with antibacterial and antifungal oral and anal secretions, slowing the decay of the carcass and preventing the smell of rotting flesh from attracting competition.
-The carcass is formed into a ball and the fur or feathers stripped away and used to line and reinforce the crypt, where the carcass will remain until the flesh has been completely consumed.
+The carcass is formed into a ball and the fur or feathers stripped away and used to line and reinforce the crypt, also known as a nursery, where the carcass will remain until the flesh has been completely consumed.
 The burial process can take around 8 hours.
 Several pairs of beetles may cooperate to bury large carcasses and then raise their broods communally.

 The female burying beetle lays eggs in the soil around the crypt.
 The larvae hatch after a few days and move into a pit in the carcass which the parents have created.
 Although the larvae are able to feed themselves, both parents also feed the larvae in response to begging: they digest the flesh and regurgitate liquid food for the larvae to feed on, a form of progressive provisioning.
 This probably speeds up larval development.
 It is also thought the parent beetles can produce secretions from head glands that have anti-microbial activity, inhibiting the growth of bacteria and fungi on the vertebrate corpse.

+The adult beetles continue to protect the larvae, which take several days to mature.
+Many competitors make this task difficult, e.g. bluebottles and ants or burying beetles of either another or the same species.
+Throughout the entirety of the larva's development, the parents fight off these competitors all the while maintaining an ideal nursery inside the carcass for their offspring.
+The final-stage larvae migrate into the soil and pupate, transforming from larvae to fully formed adult beetles.

+Parental care (and particularly biparental care) is quite rare among insects that are not eusocial (e.g. ants and honey bees).
+Burying beetles are exceptional in exhibiting this trait, and thus fall under the category of subsocial insects.

+Infanticide

-At an early stage, the parents may cull their young.
-This infanticide functions to match the number of larvae to the size of the carcass so that there is enough food to go around.
+Burying beetles are known to commit infanticide at an early stage, which is also known as culling their young.
+This is done to ensure that the supply of food provided by the carcass is sufficient to nourish all the larvae sufficiently.
 If there are too many young, they will all be underfed and will develop less quickly, reducing their chances of surviving to adulthood.
 If there are too few young, the resulting adult beetles will be large but the parents could have produced more of them.
 The most successful beetle parents will achieve a good balance between the size of offspring and the number produced.
-This unusual method of brood size regulation might be the result of the eggs being laid before the female has been able to gauge the size of the carcass and hence how many larvae it can provision.
+This method of brood size regulation might be the result of the eggs being laid before the female has been able to gauge the size of the carcass and hence how many larvae it can provision.

-The adult beetles continue to protect the larvae, which take several days to mature.
-Many competitors make this task difficult, e.g. bluebottles and ants or burying beetles of either another or the same species.
-The final-stage larvae migrate into the soil and pupate, transforming from small white larvae to fully formed adult beetles.

-Aside from eusocial species such as ants and honey bees, parental care is quite rare among insects, and burying beetles are remarkable exceptions.